Dentistry Services - General & Specialist

 Currently there are only two organisations in the world who will award the qualification of veterinary dental specialist, the American Veterinary Dental College, and the European Dental College.
 A veterinary dentist is an experienced general practitioner who has done additional studies specifically in dentistry.
 This normally comprises of a 1 year internship, and an intensive 3 year residency program where the candidate must submit a minimum case load in various subjects, undertake cross-disciplinary training in anaesthesia, radiology and surgery, publish an original research paper, and sit a three day written and practical examination, one of which is undertaken on site in the United States of America.

-There are only two registered small animal dentistry specialists in Australia, and Hallam Vet Clinic is proud to have Dr. David Clarke as ours.
 Dr. David is also mentoring and training three veterinary dental residents, one being Dr. Crystal Loh, who is full time on site at Hallam Vet Clinic.

 What dentistry services do you offer?